Azure/enterprise-azure-policy-as-code/Scripts/Operations/README.md

 ## Build-PolicyAssignmentDocumentation.ps1

-Generates documentation for assignments and initiatives based on Json files in `$definitionsFolder/Documentation`.
+Generates documentation for assignments and initiatives based on JSON files in `$definitionsFolder/Documentation`.
 [See Define Documentation for details](../../Definitions/Documentation/README.md).

 |Parameter | Required | Explanation |
 |----------|----------|-------------|